51st-Vfw/MissionEditing-Index/documentation/me_workflow.md

 > directory paths: it should only contain alphanumeric, "-", and "_" characters.

 Once this script completes, the mission directory is only partially built.
-After the first run is complete, the `src\miz_core\` subdirectory will contain the files extracted from the `.miz` package.
+After the first run of `setup.cmd` is complete, the `src\miz_core\` subdirectory will contain the files extracted from the `.miz` package.
 Files such as scripts, kneeboards, or briefing panels will need to be manually moved into their correct locations in the mission directory.
 Once this manual step is complete, you run `setup.cmd` again with `--finalize` to complete the setup.

 ```
 C:\Users\Raven\DCS_Missions\Breaking_Bad\> scripts\setup.cmd --finalize